 For College, master’s, and professional students: University-related domestic and international travel is only permitted if you are fully vaccinated with an FDA-authorized vaccine or WHO-authorized vaccine.
 At this time, you cannot petition for a travel exception.

 Harvard’s travel guidance and petition process will evolve as the public health situation evolves.
 The University anticipates that other affiliates will be able to petition to travel when the global public health situation improves.

-The University understands that certain Harvard affiliates (regardless of vaccination status or level of COVID-19 in the destination) may need to travel for work directly and immediately related to the COVID-19 pandemic, for work that enables critical research activity, or for an extended single-country stay to undertake essential work.
+The University understands that certain Harvard affiliates (regardless of vaccination status or level of COVID-19 in the destination) may need to travel for work directly and immediately related to the COVID-19 pandemic, for work that enables critical research or professional activities, or for an extended single-country stay to undertake essential work.
 The Office of the Vice Provost for International Affairs (OVPIA) has established a petition process for these cases.
-See the criteria to petition for travel that begins May 14 or sooner, and the petition process for travel beginning May 15 or later.
+See how to petition for travel.

 At this time, only faculty, postdoctoral fellows, doctoral students, and staff may petition for a travel exception.
 Harvard’s travel guidance and petition process will evolve as the public health situation evolves.
 The University anticipates that other affiliates will be able to petition to travel when the global public health situation improves.

 Harvard’s offices abroad are part of the campus community.
 Staff in those offices should follow the same guidance on international travel that all members of the University are asked to follow.

 For domestic travel, office staff should follow local health and government travel advisories in the countries where they are based.